breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Note the lower triangular structure of the adjacency matrix, indicating it contains no cycles, a property which is not immediately obvious from the naïve geometric layout.
 Any graph whose adjacency matrix can be reordered into triangular form is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Called a topological ordering, this algorithm can be implemented by [repeatedly squaring](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) the adjacency matrix.

-Both the geometric and matrix representations impose a extrinsic perspective on graphs, each with their own advantages and disadvantages.
+Both the geometric and matrix representations impose an extrinsic perspective on graphs, each with their own advantages and disadvantages.
 2D renderings can be visually compelling, but require solving a [minimal crossing number](https://en.wikipedia.org/wiki/Crossing_number_(graph_theory)) or similar optimization to make connectivity plain to the naked eye.
 While graph drawing is an active [field of research](http://www.graphdrawing.org/), matrices can often reveal symmetries that are not obvious from a naïve graph layout (and vis versa)

 Matrices are problematic for some reasons.
 Primarily, treating a graph as a matrix imposes an ordering over all vertices which is often arbitrary.
 Note also its sparsity, and consider the size of the matrix required to store even small graphs.
 While problematic, this can be overcome with [certain optimizations](https://en.wikipedia.org/wiki/Sparse_matrix).
 Despite these issues, matrices and are a natural representation choice for many graph algorithms, particularly on modern parallel processing hardware.

 <center><a href="https://epubs.siam.org/doi/book/10.1137/1.9780898719918"><img src="../images/graph_linear_algebra.png" width="60%"/></a></center>

-Just like matrices, we can also think of a graph as a function on a state space, which carries information from one state to the next - given a state or set of states, the graph tells us reachability.
+Just like matrices, we can also think of a graph as a function on a state space, which carries information from one state to the next - given a state or set of states, the graph tells us which other states are reachable.
 Recent work in graph theory has revealed a fascinating duality between [graphs and linear algebra](https://epubs.siam.org/doi/book/10.1137/1.9780898719918), holding many important insights for dynamical processes on graphs.

 # Graphs, computationally

 What happens if we take a square matrix $$\mathbb{R}^{n\times n}$$ and raise it to a power?
 Which kinds of matrices converge?
 How can we analyze their asymptotics?
 This is a very fertile line of inquiry which has occupied engineers for the better part of the last century, with important applications in control theory, physical simulation and deep learning (RNNs).
 Linear algebra gives us a number of tricks for designing the matrix and normalizing the product to promote convergence, since systems which explode or vanish are not very interesting.

 One way to interpret this is as follows: each time we multiply a matrix by a vector $$\mathbb{R}^{n}$$, we are effectively simulating a dynamical system at discrete time steps.
-This method is known as [power iteration](https://cs.mcgill.ca/~wlh/comp766/files/chapter1_draft_mar29.pdf#page=11) or Krylov method in linear algebra.
+This method is known as [power iteration](https://cs.mcgill.ca/~wlh/comp766/files/chapter1_draft_mar29.pdf#page=11) or the Krylov method in linear algebra.
 In the limit, we are seeking fixpoints, or eigenvectors, which are these islands of stability in our dynamical system.
 If we initialize our state at such a point, the transition matrix will send us straight back to where we started.

 $$
 f(x, y) = \begin{bmatrix}